 It is run by a religious organization, and you are able to take the religious exemption out of insurance (if that’s still mandated when this post goes live).

 It is also governed by a managing board that adjusts the plan to stay solvent.

-My particular plan is run by the Mennonites.
+My particular health sharing plan is run by the Mennonites.